V-Sekai/manuals/decisions/20210529-performance-profiling.md

-# Proposed: Performance profile the game with AMDuProf
+# Draft: Performance profile the game with AMDuProf

 ## Context and Problem Statement